iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 We will discuss more on the last point when we get to it's implementation.

-The public API of our DrawerView looks like this -
+The public API of DrawerView looks like this -

 ```swift
 @State var isOpen = false